fosrl/blueprints/README.md

 ## What is Pangolin and what are Blueprints?

-Pangolin is an identity-based tunneled reverse proxy that exposes your services with SSO and can also be used as a VPN.
+[Pangolin](https://github.com/fosrl/pangolin) is an identity-based tunneled reverse proxy that exposes your services with SSO.
+You can also use it as your VPN.

 In Pangolin, a blueprint is a declarative way to define resources and their settings without manual configuration within the dashboard.
-Within this repository each service has predefined labels which in turn once deployed will automatically create the corresponding resources in the Pangolin dashboard.
+Within this repository, each service has predefined labels which will automatically create and configure the corresponding resources in the Pangolin dashboard.

-Use this repository to expose common self hosted services within minutes without having to set up a reverse proxy, open up ports, or configure network settings.
+Use this repository to expose common self-hosted services within minutes without having to set up a reverse proxy, open up ports, or configure network settings.

 ## Quick Start